Holographic complexity of hyperbolic black holes: Complexity growth from CA conjecture

-In this section, we compute the complexity of the hyperbolic black hole, including both charged and neutral solutions, by the CA conjecture, following the method developed in \cite{Lehner:2016vdi}.
-We begin with introducing some general ingredients needed for the calculation.
+In this section, we compute the growth rate of the holographic complexity of the hyperbolic black holes by the CA conjecture, including both charged and neutral solutions.
+We begin with introducing some general ingredients needed for the calculation, which follows the method developed in \cite{Lehner:2016vdi}.

 We first consider the case when spacetime has a single horizon as shown in figure~\ref{f1}(a).
 Before a critical time $t_c$, the intersection between the WDW patch and the past singularity is a spacelike hypersurface.
 A useful result is that the WDW action is time independent before the critical time \cite{Carmi:2017jqz}.
 So we only need to study the period after critical time.
 After the critical time, the WDW patch will leave the past singularity and two null boundaries of the WDW patch will intersect with each other at a point $r=r_m$.
-We use Eddington-Finkelstein coordinates given by
+We use the Eddington-Finkelstein coordinates given by

 At the critical time, we can write the null boundary as $u=u_0$ in the Eddington-Finkelstein coordinates.
-Then the critical time can be shown as:
+Then the critical time can be shown as

 Similarly, the null boundary intersection $r_m$ satisfies a relation